longduoduo112/parlant/README.md

 > **Looking for an open-source alternative to Ada, Decagon, or Sierra?**

-**Parlant streamlines the development and maintenance of enterprise-grade B2C (business-to-consumer) and sensitive B2B interactions that need to be consistent, compliant, and on-brand.**
+**Parlant is production-ready.
+It streamlines the development and maintenance of enterprise-grade B2C (business-to-consumer) and sensitive B2B interactions that need to be consistent, compliant, on-brand, and comprehensively traceable.**

 ## Why Parlant?